TimMilesCox/RTA1/README.txt

 microcontroller applications in a few dozen words of storage, and it can run as a major system maintaining some millions of TCP connections simultaneously

-RTA1 is also designed from the start for symmetric multiprocessing, a second plane of scalability
+RTA1 is designed for symmetric multiprocessing, an important plane of scalability

-The emulated prototype is interfaced to Internet Protocol networks and communicates with other computers with the Telnet, SNMP, HTTP and ICMP-Echo (Ping) protocols.
-A floating-point server application also runs over UDP to demonstrate the power and range of the RTA1 96-bit floating architecture
+Excellent code density is claimed for RTA1.
+The emulated prototype runs IP, UDP and TCP in 3250 instructions.
+One instruction takes one storage location.

+Another 4000 instructions run Telnet, MIB-II and snmp v1, a simple HTTP server, and a floating point server program for online interaction with RTA1 96-bit floating architecture

+IP in the  emulated prototype is interfaced to real networks.
+RTA1 Telnet, SNMP, HTTP and ICMP interact with other computers

 RTA1 is a 24-bit word-addressing architecture with 24- 48- and 96-bit arithmetic

-Excellent code density is claimed for RTA1.
-The emulated prototype runs IP, UDP and TCP in 3000 instructions which each take one storage location.

-Another 4000 instructions run Telnet, MIB-II + snmpv1, a simple HTTP server, and an online floating point server program

-RTA1 is intended to work very fast without having operand cache

-The large array of scratch registers is organised as an internal stack

-RTA1 SMP scalability has a vast lateral dimension, without expensive electronic co-ordination.
-The internal stack minimises storage reads and writes without any operand cache
+RTA1 minimises storage reads and writes with an internal stack and runs without operand cache.
+SMP operation needs no cache coherency electronics

+RTA I/O space is a further plane of scalability

+I/O cycles broadcast interrupts between SMP instruction processors for true synchronisation and exact realtime response

+I/O ports are used to organise memory space